Micah Richards

 Micah Lincoln Richards (born 24 June 1988) is an English football pundit and former professional player who played as a right-back.

-As a player, he was a right back who played in the Premier League and English Football League for Manchester City and Aston Villa, and in Serie A for Fiorentina.
-On making his full England debut in November 2006, Richards became the youngest defender to be called up to the England squad.
-He won 13 caps for England between 2006 and 2012, and played in the Great Britain squad for the 2012 Olympic football tournament.

-Richards began his career at Manchester City, making 245 appearances across all competitions in ten seasons, winning a Premier League title and an FA Cup.
+Richards began his senior career with Manchester City and made 245 appearances across all competitions in ten seasons, winning a Premier League title and an FA Cup.
 After a season on loan at Fiorentina in Italy's Serie A, he joined Aston Villa in 2015.
-He played 31 times for Villa until October 2016 – several knee injuries restricted his appearances – before retiring in July 2019.
+Richards played 31 times for Villa until October 2016 – several knee injuries restricted his appearances – before retiring in July 2019.
 He became a football pundit after his retirement.

+On making his full England debut in November 2006, Richards became the youngest defender to be called up to the England squad.
+He won 13 caps for England between 2006 and 2012 and played in the Great Britain squad for the 2012 Olympic football tournament.

 Club career

 Early career

 Although Richards was born in Birmingham, he grew up in Chapeltown, Leeds.
 Richards began playing football when he was young and he played for the Leeds United youth system as a striker, but he was released when he was around eight years old.
 He also represented Leeds Schools FA (Leeds City Boys) at a young age.
-Richards later moved to playing in either the centre–half or right–back positions.
+Richards later moved to playing in either the centre-back or right-back positions.

 He later played for the Oldham Athletic youth system, moving to Manchester City as a 14-year-old, with Oldham reputedly having a 20 per cent sell-on clause.
-In July 2001, Manchester City reportedly tried to buy out the clause, but Oldham refused.
+In July 2006, Manchester City reportedly tried to buy out the clause, but Oldham refused.
 He also attended the Brazilian Soccer Schools scheme and retains strong links with the programme, with his father Lincoln running a Brazilian Soccer School in Chapeltown, Leeds.

 Richards progressed through the ranks of Manchester City's Youth Team and Reserve Team.
 Despite initially struggling to get a YTS contract, he later signed his first professional contract with the club in 2005.